-The HuntGauge™ is a framework I developed and use on this blog to gauge certain types of Hunting Videos (HVs), according to the following perspective: Hunting, Storytelling, Educating.
+The HuntGauge™ is a framework I developed and use on this blog to gauge certain types of Hunting Videos (HVs), according to the following perspectives: Hunting, Storytelling, Educating.
 I say certain types of HV’s because for this framework to work you have to compare apples with apples, and not lemons.
-Before we can discuss HuntGauge™ further, I first need to discuss what I think constitutes a Hunting Video.
+Before we can discuss HuntGauge™ further, I first need to explain what I think constitutes a Hunting Video.

 Based on many, many hours of watching online Hunting Video’s, I’ve found that there is a common structure.
 Let’s unravel The 4-Part Anatomy of a Hunting Video in the figure below.